 Department of Physical Education coordinates all the sports facilities available at the university.
-Office of the Department of Physical Education is located at the University Gymnasium and the staff consists of Director, Permanent Instructors and several part-time coaches.
-Director is Mr. M.D.
-Palitha Kumara (ext.
-2164).
+Office of the Department of Physical Education is located at the University Gymnasium and the staff consists of Director, Permanent Instructors and several parttime coaches.
+Acting Director is Mr. E. M. G. M. B. Ekanayake, Deputy Registrar (Tel.
+081-2392164).